Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning: Deep-learning designs

-While this TCNN design is common in DL studies, we note here several key points in our design that make it unique for TC intensity and structure downscaling.
-First, our experiments with different designs and model hyperparameters showed that the kernel size of the CNN filter turns out to be an important factor for our problem, as it helps detect the right features from a given model resolution.
+Second, our experiments with different designs and model hyperparameters showed that the kernel size of the CNN filter turns out to be an important factor for our problem, as it helps detect the right features from a given model resolution.
 For a 0.5$^\circ$ resolution data used in this study, a kernel size of 7$\times$7 is optimal for our purpose (i.e., achieving the highest accuracy training errors for all metrics).
-Physically, such a choice for the kernel size is not random, but it comes from the fact that TC central region has a size of $\approx$ 200 $\times$ 200 km (i.e., 4 grid points at the MERRA-2's 0.5$^\circ$ resolution).
+Physically, such a choice for the kernel size is not random, but it comes from the fact that TC central region has a size of $\approx$ 200 $\times$ 200 km (i.e., 4 grid points at the Modern-Era Retrospective Analysis for Research and Applications, Version 2 (MERRA-2)'s 0.5$^\circ$ resolution) .
 Using a too large kernel size would smooth out TC-specific features in the storm central region, while a smaller size would introduce more noise and reduce the performance of the model.

-Second, the number of CNN layers should not be too large (5 in our design) to avoid the vanishing gradient problem.
+Last, the number of CNN layers should not be too large (5 in our design) to avoid the vanishing gradient problem.
 One could address this issue by using a deeper network and applying some skipping mechanisms such as those used in ResNet models to overcome this issue \citep{He_etal2016, NguyenKieu2024}.
-However, for the current problem of extracting TC features for intensity downscaling at a horizontal resolution of 0.5$^\circ$, our experiments showed that this design suffices for extracting TC intensity without all the complications of training a deeper convolutional network.
-In this regard, an optimal number of CNN layers likely depends on each model resolution, which requires re-training a DL model properly.
+However, for the current problem of extracting TC features for intensity retrieval at a horizontal resolution of 0.5$^\circ$, our experiments showed that this design suffices for extracting TC intensity without all the complications of training a deeper convolutional network.
+In this regard, an optimal number of CNN layers likely depends on data resolution and the retrieval problem, which requires optimizing DL models accordingly.

-Last, we note that a data augmentation step at the beginning of the model training is another critical part in enhancing the performance of TC intensity downscaling for our problem herein.
-This is because there are no known two identical TC structures, even when they have the same TC intensity.
-With only $\mathcal{O}(10^4)$ TC intensity data points (20 years of data, each year has $\approx$100 TCs, and each TC has a range between 50-100 cycles), these data points cannot cover the space of all possible TC shapes/structures corresponding to a given intensity.
-As such, introducing data augmentation with a random rotation between -45$^o$-45$^o$ not only helps increase the data points but also introduces more possible structures into the model during the training.
-The entire pipeline and model design were developed by using the TensorFlow library, which supports a variety of CNN model architectures, utilities, and designs.